gregwchase/eyenet/README.md

-# EyeNet

-## Improved Treatment of Diabetic Retinopathy Using Deep Learning
+# EyeNet - Treatment of Diabetic Retinopathy Using Deep Learning

 ## Objective